hellerve/ptolemy/done.md

 the setup.
 Nonetheless, research like this is important and sadly very rare, so kudos!

+* [Formal Analysis of the Remote Agent Before and After Flight](https://ti.arc.nasa.gov/m/pub-archive/176h/0176%20%28Havelund%29.pdf) by **Klaus Havelund et al.** (2000)

+An enjoyable if somewhat frustrating read.
+I appreciate the level of detail that the authors give about their verification experience, but I’m a little put off by their insistence to use Java over Lisp, even though Lisp was used for the codebase.
+Manually translating the Lisp code to Java code before translating, or translating manually into the model-checking language, seems counter-productive to the verification effort and somewhat diminishes my interest in their findings.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)